 Dr. Robert Schoen is a writer, musician, and composer.
-His soon-to-be-released book, On God’s Radar, follows his 2017-18 walk from coast-to-coast across the United States.
+His book, On God’s Radar, follows his 2017-18 walk from coast-to-coast across the United States.

 Schoen has composed music for a variety of ensembles and settings, and has served as Composer-in-Residence at Temple Sinai in Oakland, California, where Cantor Ilene Keys and the temple choir under the direction of George A. Emblom, premiered his original jazz-oriented Friday night Sabbath service, Bossa Shabbat.
 Schoen has set over 20 Psalms for solo or choir, a mission he calls The Psalm Project.
 His 2-CD set, The Music and Lyrics of Robert Schoen, reflects his deep love for jazz and musical theater.
 His song The Lights of Hanukkah was included on Vocal Majority’s holiday album, The Twelve Days of Christmas.

 Robert Schoen grew up in Wantagh, Long Island., where his mother, a pianist, introduced him to the songs of Broadway and Tin Pan Alley, including Irving Berlin, George Gershwin, Cole Porter, and Rodgers & Hart.
 During high school he played guitar and piano, and later took up the saxophone and flute.
 He currently performs on keyboard with his own combo, often at retirement facilities and memory care units.
 He currently plays trombone with the Alameda Community Band, and has previously played flute with the Urquhart Memorial Community Band.